 Ananda Day Cavalli

-Ananda Day Cavalli is a working artist who resides in Greenpoint, Brooklyn.
-She teaches at Parsons the New School for Design for the Art, Media, Design and Technology department.
+Ananda Day Cavalli is a working artist, mom and yoga teacher who resides in Santa Cruz, Ca .
+She taught at Parsons the New School for Design for the Art, Media, Design and Technology department for many years.

 In my current work I am creating photographic composites by interweaving twenty-nine frames caught by video head-cam while I whirl like a dervish.
 Alluding to trauma, mourning, and healing, my pieces negotiate the moments and processes in life which are difficult yet transformative.
 Twenty-nine was chosen for every year I knew my mother.

 I first started this body of work with 29 Sits, a self-portrait I created by appropriating the twenty-nine photos taken by Marco Anelli, one for each time I sat with Marina Abramović during The Artist is Present, her 2010, MOMA exhibition.
 For the duration of her exhibit, I vowed to sit with the artist twenty-nine times.
 With 5-8 hour lines, charging visitors and the overwhelming emotions that came with each sit, my commitment proved more challenging than I had first anticipated.
 Every action I took during those months towards sitting, from brushing my teeth, to running up the stairs in order to grab a precious place in line, was an important aspect of the ceremony.
 On my last sit I wore all gold.
 When my sit was over and I walked into the bustling roar of the MOMA, I knew I could make art again.
 From this experience came my newest series, where instances of physical movement collapse into single shimmering moments.